-Figure 4.5 Multiple Cameras Module
+Figure 4.7 Multiple-Cam Tracking Module

-The Multiple Cameras Module is consists of six methods.
+The Multiple-Cam Tracking Module consists of six methods.
 The first one is load, which is used to initial all the instance variables, class variables and all the environment settings.
 The second one is parseJSON, which is used to parse the JSON file that is downloaded from the Web Server, and the JSON file stored all the necessary data about the video.
-The third, fourth, fifth and sixth are up, down, left and right which is an event handler, when the user touches the Multiple Cameras Module, it will trigger the "up" or "down" or "left" or "right" function, which will jump to the corresponding camera.
+The third, fourth, fifth and sixth are up, down, left and right which is an event handler, when the user touches the Multiple-Cam Tracking Module, it will trigger the "up" or "down" or "left" or "right" function, which will jump to the corresponding camera.